-- 1.12 The AMR considers LDP Policies against the adopted LDP monitoring framework to identify whether the policies are being effective and to identify any policies that are not being implemented.
-Detailed analysis and results are set out in Section 4. - 1.13 Please note that the data collected for the AMR has been severely affected by the COVID-19 pandemic, as the residential completions & outstanding consents site survey did not take place until July 2021 and was limited to sites where no information was available from Development Management and Building Control Officers, therefore the indicators do not provide an accurate reflection of the situation.
-Ceredigion Gold Command did not give permission for the following surveys to be carried out Employment Sites, Aberystwyth Footfall & Amenities.
-The Stakeholder Group meetings for the housing trajectory were also unable to take place.
+- 1.15 The AMR considers LDP Policies against the adopted LDP monitoring framework to identify whether the policies are being effective and to identify any policies that are not being implemented.
+Detailed analysis and results are set out in Section 4. - 1.16 Please note that the data collected for the AMR has been severely affected by the COVID-19 pandemic, as the residential completions & outstanding consents site survey was limited to sites where no information was available from Development Management and Building Control Officers, therefore the indicators may not provide an accurate reflection of the situation.